 Sexually provocative imagery is likely to be problematic even if no further reference is made to the relationship between alcohol and sex.
 However, marketers should also be careful when featuring alcohol in more subtly seductive scenes.

 Not all flirtatious interactions between men and women are likely to breach the Code.
-The ASA has rejected complaints about alcohol ads which featured a couple dancing and a romantic attachment forming, where alcohol did not appear to have played a significant part in those interactions.
+The ASA has rejected complaints about alcohol ads which featured a couple dancing and in cases where a romantic attachment is forming, but alcohol did not appear to have played a significant part.
+Marketers should, however, take care around the use of romantic themes.